Numerical Generalized Randomized HMC processes for restricted domains: Setup and background

 \subsection{Numerical generalized randomized HMC (NGRHMC) processes}

 For all but very simple target distributions $\pi$ (like a standard Gaussian target), the deterministic dynamics (\ref{eq:Hamiltons_eq_standard}) and (\ref{eq:basic_ODE34}) in the interval between two momentum refreshes does not admit closed-form solutions so that numerical integrators for approximative solutions are required.
 Here we use an adaptive step size Runge-Kutta procedure with a pair of integrators of order 3(2) as proposed by \citet{BOGACKI1989321} (BS) \citep[see also][]{doi:10.1137/S1064827594276424}.
 The approximations of such an adaptive step-size integrator are typically biased relative to the exact dynamics of the GRHMC.
-However, this bias can be controlled by the integrator's error control mechanism and, as shown in \cite{kleppe_CTHMC}, is negligible relative to the total MC error even with a generously set integration error tolerance.
+However, this bias can be controlled by the integrator's error control mechanism and, as demonstrated in \cite{kleppe_CTHMC} (and also in Section \ref{subsec:Illustrative-examples} here), produces biases in subsequent (MC)MC estimates which are typically negligible relative to their total MC variation even with a generous integration error tolerance.

 By tolerating a small bias and using an adaptive step-size integration, one obtains a numerically very robust algorithm and circumvents the difficult tuning of the necessarily fixed step sizes used by standard symplectic integrators.

 The adaptive step-size Runge-Kutta BS integrator approximates the ODE state vector $\mathbf{y}(t)$ at discrete mesh time points $\{\tau_{j}\}_{j}$, where the time step-sizes $\tau_{j+1}-\tau_{j}>0$ with $\tau_{0}=0$ are determined by the error control mechanism \citep{10.5555/153158,numrecipes2007}.
 The resulting approximations to $\mathbf{y}(\tau_{j})$ are denoted by $\hat{\mathbf{y}}_{j}$.
 To approximate $\mathbf{y}(t)$ at non-mesh points, a cubic Hermite interpolation formula (which is third-order accurate) \citep{10.5555/153158} is used, and the resulting numerically integrated ODE state vector (and hence the value of the numerical GRHMC process) is denoted by $\hat{\mathbf{y}}_{j}(t)$ for $t\in[\tau_{j},\tau_{j+1}]$.